Creating an SDDC

 • Provisioning Net: Used for virtual machine cold migration, cloning, and snapshot migration.

 The workflow automatically creates a management datastore with 8 TB capacity and VPUs/GB 10 (Balanced).
-If you want more storage for the SDDC, you can create additional block volumes here.

-1. Click Create block volume.
+1. Select Create block volume.

 2. Enter the required information for the block volume.
-For information about block volume configuration, see Creating a Volume.
+For information about block volume configuration, see Creating a Block Volume.

-11. (Optional) Enable monitoring and provide information about alarms and notifications.
+Optionally enable monitoring and provide information about alarms and notifications.
 For more information, see Configuring Notifications.

 • Interval: Select the interval at which the metric is emitted.
 The default is 1 minute.